pepetech/usb-can/README.md

 ### Prerequisites

+- You will need root access to a Linux machine.
-What things you need to install the software and how to install them
+- You will need to install development packages for libudev and libusb

 ```
-you will need root access to a Linux machine

-You may need to add the provided udev rule (99-hid.rules) to the /etc/udev/rules.d directory.

-you will need to install development packages for libudev and libusb
 sudo apt-get install libudev-dev libusb-1.0-0-dev
 ```

 ### Installing

-A step by step series of examples that tell you how to get a development env running
+A step by step series of examples that tell you how to get a development environment running

-Clone this repository to your working directory
+- Clone this repository to your working directory

 ```
 sudo git clone https://github.com/Crying-Face-Emoji/MCP2210-CAN-sdk
 ```

-go to the source directory
+- Go to the source directory

 ```
 cd MCP2210-CAN-sdk/
 ```

-run make
+- Run make

 ```
 sudo make